Getting Over a Breakup2026-03-24 ยท 7 min read

 3. Tell a trusted friend your plan.
 "I'm going no contact for six months.
 If I text you saying I want to reach out to him, please remind me why."
 Accountability matters.

 4. Fill the void he left.
-This is crucial.
-Don't just remove him from your life—add things to your life.
+This is the thing nobody talks about.
+Don't just remove him from your life, add things to your life.
 Therapy, hobbies, friends, exercise, a new skill.
 Your brain needs new input.

 5. When you're struggling, remember this: He chose someone else.
 He's now contacting you while in that relationship.
 That's not love.
 That's cake-eating.
 Don't be the cake.

-If you're struggling with the emotional weight of this and want a structured framework for moving forward, 👉 Try The Ex Factor 2.0 — Get Your Ex Back can help you understand the psychology of what's happening and give you a clear path forward—whether that's truly letting go or, if circumstances change significantly, rebuilding with clarity.
+If you're struggling with the emotional weight of this and want a structured framework for moving forward, The Ex Factor 2.0 can help you understand the psychology of what's happening and give you a clear path forward, whether that's truly letting go or, if circumstances change significantly, rebuilding with clarity.

 How to Respond If You Do Break and Reply